What do you do after you're diagnosed with Age-Related Macular Degeneration (AMD)

 Tips for living with low vision & AMD

 If you have poor vision in both eyes, your specialist may refer you for a type of training called eccentric viewing training.
-To help vision some customer use products like this:
+To help vision some customers use products like this:

 - magnifying lenses to read